planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 The default Twist is ***Strain***, meaning you temporarily lose one die from the Attribute used.
 Write the new lower pool in parentheses to the right of the old one.
-Twists can only Strain <span class="smallcaps">Focus</span>, <span class="smallcaps">Nature</span>, and <span class="smallcaps">Poise</span> as the others are not Checked.
+Twists can only Strain <span FOCUS, NATURE, and POISE as the others are not Checked.
-The lowest you an Attribute can go is zero, at which point you will need bonus dice to do anything.
+The lowest you an Attribute can go is zero, at which point you need bonus dice to do anything.
 Strained Attributes restore with a Relax Montage .

-You can make up another Twist if Strain seems too harsh and the situation inspires a different complication.
-These should be immediate setbacks that apply *regardless of success or failure*.
-For example, losing a weapon, breaking gear, straining relationships or finances, inflicting collateral damage, blurting out something incriminating, etc.
-That said, it can also be fun to propose a merely dramatic Twist to move the story forward.
+Make up another Twist if Strain seems too harsh and the situation inspires a different complication.
+These should be immediate setbacks that apply *regardless of success or failure* and *derive from the fiction*.
+For example, losing a weapon, breaking gear, harming a relationship, inflicting collateral damage, blurting out something incriminating, etc. That said, it can also be fun to propose a merely dramatic Twist to move the story forward.
 Perhaps they remember a current foe from their backstory or accidentally took the wrong suitcase!

 Anyone can help come up with a creative Twist.
 If the Guide *or* Player does not like it, they can always resort to Strain.
 This is a safety